Glossary · Behavioral Economics

 Definition

-The Mood Index is a three-component construct that summarizes the dominant clinical-psychology mechanism driving a customer's cosmetics e-commerce purchase behavior over a trailing 180-day window.
-The three components are an affect score, a compulsivity score, and an identity score, computed from session-level basket and return events.
+The Mood Index is a proposed three-component framework for thinking about cosmetics e-commerce purchase behavior in clinical-psychology terms over a trailing 180-day window.
+The three components are an affect score, a compulsivity score, and an identity score.
+The construct has not been formally validated, the operational weights and thresholds discussed in the source essay are starting points for testing rather than benchmarks.

-The Mood Index is designed for cosmetics retailers because cosmetics is the only consumer category where affect regulation, compulsive buying disorder, extended-self identity construction, and social comparison operate at unusually high intensity at the same time.
-The affect score captures mood-repair purchase patterns (late-hour single-item premium-tier baskets, return-then-repurchase loops).
-The compulsivity score captures CBD-consistent patterns (high frequency, elevated returns, payment-method oscillation).
-The identity score captures extended-self construction patterns (tight category sequencing, brand-tribe loyalty, anniversary-driven replenishment).
-Above the 80th percentile on any component, the construct triggers differentiated CRM treatment, with the highest-compulsivity tail receiving suppression rather than activation.
+The Mood Index is intended for cosmetics retailers because cosmetics is the consumer category where affect regulation, compulsive buying disorder, extended-self identity construction, and social comparison operate at unusually high intensity at the same time.
+The affect score is meant to capture mood-repair purchase patterns (late-hour single-item premium-tier baskets, return-then-repurchase loops).
+The compulsivity score is meant to capture CBD-consistent patterns (high frequency, elevated returns, payment-method oscillation).
+The identity score is meant to capture extended-self construction patterns (tight category sequencing, brand-tribe loyalty, anniversary-driven replenishment).
+The threshold logic (suppression above the 80th percentile on the compulsivity score, differentiated treatment above the 80th percentile on the others) is a hypothesis generated from advisory partner data and remains to be tested with a properly registered, longitudinal study.

 Essays on this concept